 - Air pollution

 Some COPD patients are more likely than others to have COPD attacks, for reasons that are not understood.
 Patients who have two or more COPD attacks in a single year have a higher risk of having these attacks in the future.
-COPD patients at an advanced stage of the disease have lungs are less able to fight off infections.
-So, they are likely to have COPD attacks more often then patients in earlier stages of the disease.
+COPD patients at an advanced stage of the disease have lungs that are less able to fight off infections.
+So, they are likely to have COPD attacks more often than patients in earlier stages of the disease.

 COPD attacks can have a harmful effect on a COPD patient’s quality of life, particularly if they happen on a regular basis.
 For this reason, it is crucial for patients to be ready to treat the symptoms of COPD attacks as quickly as possible.

 Using medications for acute exacerbations

 Special kinds of medications called “inhaled bronchodilators” can be useful for immediately treating the symptoms when a COPD attack hits.
 Healthcare providers should prescribe their COPD patients with the right kind of inhalers to have on hand for treating COPD attacks.
 Using supplemental oxygen or taking other types of medications called corticosteroids can also help relieve the symptoms of the attack.

 If an infection in the respiratory system is causing the COPD attack, then the person usually has symptoms like fever or a change in mucus color.
 Antibiotics can treat the infection and relieve the symptoms.